 - Faculty & Staff

-The Thirty-first Anniversary of Preaching with Power brought another week of outstanding preaching, teaching and a Celebration of
+The Thirty-second Anniversary of Preaching with Power brought

 Lecture: The Lutheran Theological Seminary at Philadelphia